Top 3 Website Testing Tools

 Plus, it has cool features like recording/playback of test scripts so you can check if your code works across multiple browsers and integrate with frameworks like JUnit and TestNG for automated testing.
 With its wide range of features and capabilities, Selenium is an excellent tool for automating web applications.

-How do you Test a Web Application?
+How do you Test a Website Application?

 Testing a web application involves checking its functionality, usability, and consistency.
 This can be done manually by performing various tasks and comparing the expected and actual results.
 Automated testing tools can also perform tests on a web application.
 These tools simulate user interactions such as clicking buttons, filling out forms, and navigating different pages.